Skip to main content

 What is the recovery time for an umbilical hernia surgery?

-Do they put you to sleep for umbilical hernia?
+Do they put you to sleep for an umbilical hernia?

 Yes, umbilical hernia surgery is done under general anesthesia.
 The procedure itself is a short one that doesn’t require much time under the knife.
 Many patients are able to return home either the same day or the day after surgery.